Spring 2025 Preview Dinner

 Nkosinathi Thomas Ngulube is a self-taught artist and leading gallerist whose work is deeply rooted in raw emotion, symbolism, and unconventional materials.
 Beginning with foraged objects in sculpture, his practice has evolved into a layered, textural exploration of painting on hessian fabric—born from both hardship and triumph.
 Rejecting traditional brushes, he applies paint with his fingers and tools, creating frenetic compositions filled with markings, mirrored text, and vernacular symbols that challenge viewers to engage in deeper conversation.
 His work navigates themes of identity, struggle, and resilience, reflecting his own journey of perseverance.
 Through his bold expressionism, Nathi transforms discarded materials into powerful narratives, embodying his belief in finding beauty within chaos.

-Thank you to our Sponsors.
+Thank you to our Partners.